 Day 10: B L

 'Jungle survival skills'.
-Learn how to make a makeshift kitchen of bamboo and banana leaves and cook over an open fire.
-Swim in waterfalls.
+Learn how Thai people can make a makeshift kitchen of bamboo and banana leaves and cook over an open fire.

 Day 11: B